Introduction

 Background

-Each of these symptoms can affect an employee's comfort, attendance and performance at work.
-Those experiencing menopausal symptoms should be able to feel confident discussing their needs with their line manager.
-Together they can discuss which support and/or reasonable adjustments should be put in place, so they can continue working and play a full part in University life.
+It’s imperative that anyone experiencing menopausal symptoms should feel confident discussing their needs with their line manager if they want to.
+Together you can discuss which support and/or reasonable adjustments should be put in place, so they can continue working and feeling part of University life.

 How to support a staff member experiencing menopause symptoms